Jonas Fjeldberg

-Jonas Stensrud Fjeldberg (born 30 September 1998) is a Norwegian professional footballer who plays as a winger for USL Championship club Indy Eleven.
+Jonas Stensrud Fjeldberg (born 30 September 1998) is a Norwegian professional footballer who plays as a winger for USL Championship club Colorado Springs Switchbacks.

 Career

 Ull/Kisa

 Fjeldberg played from a young age with Ull/Kisa, making his first team debut in the 2014 1. divisjon.
 He also represented Norway as a youth international.
 In total, Fjeldberg made 42 appearances for the club across league and cup, scoring four goals.
 In 2017, he chose to decline a contract extension with the club and opted to play football and study in the United States.

 University of Dayton & USL PDL

 In 2017, Fjeldberg began playing college soccer at the University of Dayton.
 In four seasons with the Flyers, including an extended 2020–21 season due to the COVID-19 pandemic, Fjeldberg made 61 appearances, scoring 22 goals and tallying 21 assists.
-Whilst at college, Fjeldberg earned accolades such as Atlantic 10 All-Rookie Team in 2017, Atlantic 10 Offensive Player of the Year and A-10 First Team in both 2019 and 2020, as well as First Team All-Midwest Region in 2020.
+Whilst at college, Fjeldberg earned accolades such as Atlantic 10 Conference (A-10) All-Rookie Team in 2017, Atlantic 10 Offensive Player of the Year and A-10 First Team in both 2019 and 2020, as well as First Team All-Midwest Region in 2020.

 In his 2019 season, Fjeldberg also played in the USL PDL with Dayton Dutch Lions, making seven appearances.